dickywijayaa/events-go-graphql/README.md

-# events-go-graphql
+# example-go-graphql

-Sample Go using Graphql
+Example Go using Graphql

 Hi guys, I was making an example of Go GraphQL.
 In this example, I was only use in memory data without database connection.